What's Inside a Mattress?

 Where foam is used within the support layer, this is a high-density foam called reflex foam.
 Some mattresses are comprised only of foam, without springs.

-All-foam mattresses are a type of non-sprung mattress, made up of layers of different densities of foam.
+All-foam mattresses are a type of non-sprung mattress.
+They are made from layers of foam, in different densities.

-As there are no springs, foam mattresses tend to be lighter than sprung mattresses, enabling these mattresses to be more easily manoeuvered.
+As there are no springs, foam mattresses tend to be lighter than sprung mattresses.
+This means you can easily move and turn them.

 The comfort layer

-The comfort layer makes up the first few inches of the mattress surface.
-This layer can be made up of a variety of materials of varying depths, designed to offer you a luxurious, cushioned sleeping surface.
+The comfort layer is found within the first few inches of the mattress surface.
+This layer can include a variety of materials of different depths, designed to offer you a luxurious, cushioned sleeping surface.

-These materials are all designed to offer you the ultimate in comfort, and depending on the mattress can include:
+These materials are designed to offer you the ultimate in comfort.
+You can choose from a:

 The cover of the mattress is exactly that - the material used to cover the mattress.